 Every child is a genius but most are not given the opportunity to reach their highest potential.
 In order to help students unleash their genius, we believe that children must be taught according to their own individualized learning strategies.

+There are a few learning strategies that show how a child learns.
 Some children learn visually, by seeing things demonstrated.
 Others are auditory and learn best by hearing explanations.
-Still others are kinesthetic and learn best by touching or feeling things.
+Others children are kinesthetic and learn best by touching or feeling things.
 There are even children who learn by using an internal digital learning strategy in which they use self-talk and internal dialogue.

 Learning strategies exist on a continuum.
 That is, each child processes information across all three modalities and may incorporate any of the strategies at any time.
 For example, a child may be primarily kinesthetic, but also moderately visual.
-Another child may be primarily auditory but moderately kinesthetic.
-Each child’s learning strategy is unique and we try to determine what it is.
+Another child may be primarily auditory, but moderately kinesthetic.
+Each child’s learning strategy is unique and we try our best to determine what it is.

 By concentrating on learning strategies, children who may have been failing in school suddenly experience breakthroughs.
 For example, one child, Michael K., who was classified as learning disabled, entered our program at age 10.
 We determined that Michael was inherently a kinesthetic learner who learned with his body.
 Michael was very motivated when he was building Legos or engaged in the arts, but he lost interest and had no confidence when it came to things like math.